 - Find a doctor and get regular medical check-ups done.

-- Follow a healthy and balanced diet, rich in different vitamins and minerals.
+- Follow a wholesome and balanced diet, abundant in several vitamins and minerals.